jincheng9/R-in-Action/part1/notes.md

 2. Forgetting to use quote marks
 3. Forgetting to include the parentheses in a function call
 4. Using the \ in a pathname on Windows--use / or \\\
-5. Using a funciton from a package that's not loaded
+5. Using a function from a package that's not loaded

 Run R Script in Windows CMD Prompt
 ---------------------------------------